Plug and play: Legacy Plug and Play

 In 1995, Microsoft released Windows 95, which tried to automate device detection and configuration as much as possible, but could still fall back to manual settings if necessary.
 During the initial install process of Windows 95, it would attempt to automatically detect all devices installed in the system.
-Since full auto-detection of everything was a new process without full industry support, the detection process constantly wrote to a progress tracking log file during the detection process.
+Since full auto-detection of everything was a new process without full industry support, the detection process constantly wrote to a progress-tracking log file.
 In the event that device probing would fail and the system would freeze, the end-user could reboot the computer, restart the detection process, and the installer would use the tracking log to skip past the point that caused the previous freeze.

 At the time, there could be a mix of devices in a system, some capable of automatic configuration, and some still using fully manual settings via jumpers and DIP switches.
 The old world of DOS still lurked underneath Windows 95, and systems could be configured to load devices in three different ways: